- About ISCI

 Fabian’s profile at kcl.ac.uk

 Fabiana Di Lorenzo is a PhD student in law at Kings College London, supervised by Professor Penny Green and Keith Ewing.
-She received a first MA in Law from the same institution in 2009 and a second MA in International Relations and Human Rights (2007) from the University of Turin, Italy.
-Fabiana also holds a BA in International Development (major in Economics) and a specialisation in International Finance.
+She received a first MA in Law from the same institution in 2009 and a second MA in Political Science – International Relations – (2007) from the University of Turin, Italy.
+Fabiana also holds a BA in Political Science – International Development (major in Economics) – and a specialisation in International Finance.

 Henrique is currently doing his PhD in legal theory and international law, after completing an LLM (distinction) in Legal Theory at King’s College London.
 He did his law degree in the Catholic University of Pernambuco (LLB, 2002-2006), and then did a Postgraduate Diploma in Legal Reasoning and Legal Decision at the Federal University of Pernambuco (PgDip, 2006-2007), in Brazil.
 He has been awarded the School of Law Studentship for his PhD.
 Henrique’s research is supersived by Professor Alan Norrie and Professor Penny Green.

 Hin-Yan obtained a BA in Psychology from the University of Alberta, Canada in 2005; during which he was awarded the Jason Lang Scholarship.
 He then followed this up with a LLB (Hons) from City University London in 2007.
 In 2008, he was awarded a Distinction on the LLM programme at University College London – specialising in Human Rights Law.
 Hin-Yans PhD research focuses on the Private Military Company (PMC) phenomenon, and is being supervised by Professors Penny Green and Leif Wenar.